 Should you need to manage a dental emergency with a tooth that has been knocked out here are our top tips:

-- Do everything you can to put the truth back into the mouth that it has come from, if possible put it back into the socket ensuring it is the right way round.
+- Do everything you can to put the truth back into the mouth that it has come from, if possible put it back into the socket ensuring it is the right way around.
 If this is not possible then store the truth between the teeth and cheek.

 - If you can’t do this then keep the tooth wet by placing it in a sealed container containing either the patient’s saliva or milk.

 - Some local chemists sell dental emergency kits, these contain a container and sterile solution.
 It might be worth thinking about this and keeping one in your first aid cupboard.

 - Apply a gentle cold compress to the patient’s cheek, avoiding any extremes of temperature as this could increase the pain.

 - If the bleeding is severe apply direct pressure to the bleeding area.
 Placing some sterile gauze over the area and asking the patient to bite down may assist.
 (Make sure your fingers are out of the way first).

 There are also a few things that you should not do, these are listed below: